 A Little Bit About Japan

 Japan is the fourth-largest island country in the world and the second-most populous, with a population of about 126 million.
+The country lies off the eastern coast of the Asian continent; it’s known as “the land of the rising sun.”

+Japan is a highly developed country with one of the world’s lowest infant mortality rates and one of the highest life expectancies.
 The Japanese passport is considered the world’s number one passport.
 Holders of a Japanese passport can travel visa-free or visa-on-arrival to 189 countries and territories worldwide.

 With a population of over 38 million, Greater Tokyo may be the most populous metropolitan area in the world.
-However, almost 75% of Japan is either forest or mountains, making it difficult to farm and industrialize.
+However, almost 75% of Japan is either forest or mountains, making it difficult to farm and industrialise.

 The Vintage Travel Posters Of Japan